sanoj-s/joq-web-sel/README.md

 <br>`new UtilityActions().startLighthouseAudit(driver.getCurrentUrl(), "performance,seo", "no");`

 **Perform Accessibility Testing**
 <br>This automation framework supports the accessibility testing on website to track the violations, violation impact, and help details to solve the violations.
 You can use **startAccessibilityAudit** keyword of the UtilityActions class in the test suite class to start the track violations.
-Once the execution is completed the framework will generate the accessibility test summary report in the **\Reports\Accessibility\Summary** folder of the project structure.
-In addition to the summary report, there are detailed text and JSON reports will generate in the **\Reports\Accessibility\Details** folder of the project structure.
+Once the execution is completed the framework will generate the accessibility test summary report in the **\Reports\Accessibility_Audit\Summary** folder of the project structure.
+In addition to the summary report, there are detailed text and JSON reports will generate in the **\Reports\Accessibility_Audit\Details** folder of the project structure.

 **Collect Page Load Performance**
 <br>This automation framework support to collect the page load time for a better performance tracking of an application.
 You can use **collectLoadTime** keyword of the UtilityActions class in the test suite class to collect the page load time.
-Once the execution is completed the framework will generate the performance test summary report in the **\Reports\Performance\Summary** folder of the project structure.
+Once the execution is completed the framework will generate the performance test summary report in the **\Reports\Performance_Audit** folder of the project structure.

+**Image Comparison**
+<br>This automation framework support to compare the actual image against the expected image at runtime.
+You can use **compareImages** keyword of the ValidationActions class in the test suite class to compare the images.
+Once the execution is completed the framework will generate the image comparison report in the **\Reports\Image_Comparision** folder of the project structure.
+More details at https://journeyofquality.com/2023/01/13/image-comparison-during-automation/

+**Video Recording**
+<br>This automation framework support to generate the video recording of the automation workflow.
+You can use **startRecording** keyword of the UtilityActions class in the test suite class to start the recording and stop the recording by using the keyword **stopRecording** of the UtilityActions.
+Once the execution is completed the framework will generate the video report in the **\Reports\Automation_Videos** folder of the project structure.

 I hope this automation framework will help to kickstart your automation scripting from the base level.